akpingel/sphinx-template/source/firstDraft/index.rst

 C# 9.0
 """"""

-The newest version of C# is 9.0.
-It was released in 2020 and relies on and is only compatible with .NET 5.
+The newest version of C# is 9.0 was released in 2020.
+It is only compatible with .NET 5.
 "C# 9.0 focuses on features that support native cloud applications, modern software engineering practices, and more concise readable code.
 The biggest new features within this release are: